Jury duty in Ontario

 On this page Skip this page navigation

-A jury is a group of people randomly selected to observe a trial in a court of law.
+A jury is a group of people randomly selected to make decisions at a trial in a court of law.
 A judge guides a jury through a trial by explaining the law and legal terms.
 You don’t need to know anything about the law to serve on a jury.
+Jurors also participate in coroner’s inquests.

-It is the civic duty of all Canadian citizens 18 years of age and older to serve as a juror if selected.
+It is the civic duty of all Ontario residents who are Canadian citizens 18 years of age and older to serve as a juror if selected.

 Going to court has changed.
 Learn more about the health and safety protocols.